-For many Christians, though, they have created a faith for themselves that doesn’t fit within community organizing.
+Many Christians, though, have created a faith for themselves that does not fit within community organizing.
 They focus on the self-denial aspects of their faith, and back it up with countless examples of how power corrupts an honest faith.
 In Luke 4:18 Jesus declares his mission as anointed “to bring good news to the poor…to let the oppressed go free.”
 Jacobsen asserts that any Christian seeking to follow Christ needs to also be seeking freedom for the oppressed and good news for the poor (2001, p.14).
 But this is the not just a spiritual freedom and good news, but radical acts that demonstrate our departure from Babylon, from the dominant societal culture.
 Jacobsen quotes Dietrich Bonhoeffer as saying “the church is the church only when it exists for others” (2001, p.
 15).

 Power

 Many Christians think power will inevitably corrupt the one who holds it, and use the description of Jesus giving up his power in Philippians 2 as an example for Christians to follow.
 However, power, as most people understand it today, is not the true definition of power.
 In Portuguese, power is translated as poder, which is also translated as ability (Jacobsen, 2001, p.
 38).
 For many Christians in the US and in Brazil, they are able to do what they need to live without even thinking about it.
-But for many others, they simply aren’t granted the power within society to do so.
+But for many others, they simply are not granted the power within society to do so.
 They need power to flourish in the city.

 Jacobsen suggests that Christians need to see power as coming from the all-powerful God they worship, and thus power is, in its purest form, good and always a gift from God (2001, p.
 44).
-This is an important perspective to have of power, because when it will allow a Christian with clear conscious to work towards gaining power for the systemically disadvantaged.
-Plus, it means the Christians will also understand that it is a gift from God that must be stewarded well, like any other gift he gives.
-Further, when God takes on human form in the person Jesus, he does so as means of distributing power among his believers through the Holy Spirit (Jacobsen, 2001, p.
+This is an important perspective to have on power, because then it will allow a Christian with clear conscious to work towards gaining power for the systemically disadvantaged.
+Plus, it means the Christians will also understand that it is a gift from God that must be stewarded well, like any other gift He gives.
+Further, when God takes on human form in the person Jesus, He does so for the purpose of distributing power among his believers through the Holy Spirit (Jacobsen, 2001, p.
 46).
 “Spirit power is characterized by healing (Luke 5:17; 8:46), humility (John 13:3-7; Matt 18:4), shared wealth (John 6:1-14; Luke 19: 8-9; Acts 2:46), and nonviolence (Matt 5:21-22, 38-40, 43-44)” (Jacobsen, 2001, p.
 47).

 Self-Interest

 The concept of self-denial needs to be re-defined.
 Many Christians tend to glorify suffering and denial of self-interests by pointing to Jesus’ admonishment for his followers to “deny themselves” as seen in Matthew 16:24, Mark 8:34, and Luke 9:23.
-However, this is not a call to universal suffering, but a participation in the cross of Christ, with the same purposes as his work, reconciliation and the Kingdom of God (Jacobsen, 2001, pp. 52-3).
-So, it is a call to deny the desires that are selfish in an individualistic and privatized way in order to pursue the desires that are for the community, that align with God’s desires for the world.
+However, this is not a call to universal suffering, but a participation in the cross of Christ with the same purposes as His work, reconciliation and the Kingdom of God (Jacobsen, 2001, pp. 52-3).
+So, it is a call to deny the desires that are selfish of an individualistic and privatized nature in order to pursue the desires that are for the community, that align with God’s desires for the world.

 Community